 Best Practices and Innovations Conference 2018

-This year’s conference, taking place September 26-28 in Louisville, Kentucky, will be held in conjunction with the ACTE Region II Conference, September 28-29, and the Credential Summit, September 25, providing added professional development and networking opportunities. #BPCTE18
+Conference was held September 26-28, 2018 in Louisville, Kentucky, in conjunction with the ACTE Region II Conference and the Credential Summit, providing added professional development and networking opportunities. #BPCTE18

 How do the communication principles that enable thousands of thought-leaders to influence from the TED stage apply to your role as a leader?
 An understanding of the role of influence to develop meaningful connections and relationships is critical to creating change and impacting those around you.